-- 1. The maximum amount of the adjustment cannot exceed \$200,000. - 2.
-The final contract award shall be the amount set forth in the original bid or proposal. - 3.
-For qualification based criteria, the use of the preference points shall be applied to determine which proposers shall be interviewed for final consideration and to determine the recommended final contract award. - 4.
+- 1. The maximum allowable combined preference or points awarded shall not exceed seven percent (7%) on any single bid or proposal. - 2.
+The maximum amount of the adjustment cannot exceed \$200,000. - 3.
+The final contract award shall be the amount set forth in the original bid or proposal. - 4.
+For qualification based criteria, the use of the preference points shall be applied to determine which proposers shall be interviewed for final consideration. - 5.
 The Prime Contractor must provide a distinct and clearly defined portion of work for all subcontractors whose participation is submitted in response to the corresponding goal.
 Any substitution or termination in performance of said work without the Authority's prior written consent may be grounds for contract termination, at which time the Authority may negotiate a new contract to the next highest ranked proposer without need to re- compete, provided there is no less than 50% of the contract term remaining.